awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 "Hello, AWS Step Functions!"
 ```

-If we want to preserve the input, insert the result of the Lambda function, and then pass the combined JSON to the next state, we could set `ResultPath` to:
+If we want to preserve the input, insert the result of the Lambda function, and then pass the combined JSON to the next state, we could set `ResultPath` to the following\.

 ```
 "ResultPath": "$.taskresult"